vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/storage-balance.md

 Currently, storage can be scaled horizontally by the command `balance`.
 There are two kinds of balance command, one is to move data, which is `BALANCE DATA`; the other one only changes the distribution of leader partition to balance load without moving data, which is `BALANCE LEADER`.

-## Balance data
+## Balance Data

-Let's use an example to expand the cluster from 3 instances to 8 to show how to BALANCE DATA.
+Let us use an example to expand the cluster from 3 instances to 8 to show how to BALANCE DATA.

 ### Step 1 Prerequisites